Vada Chennai: Plot

 Guna, "Jawa" Pazhani, Velu, and Senthil kill a "high profile" crime boss at a restaurant in North Madras (Madras is the former name of Chennai, the capital of Tamil Nadu, India).
 Senthil requests Guna and Velu to surrender for the murder while he bails them out.
-A year later, the pair is still in prison, which creates a deep rift between them and Senthil, despite Mani and Thambi, the crime boss's younger brother intervening.
+A year later, the pair is still in prison, which creates a deep rift between them and Senthil, despite Mani(who is considered to be the godfather of the hood) and Thambi, the crime boss's younger brother intervening.